JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_01/arrays.md

  5  6  7  8
 ```

-If the sizes of arrays do not match, an error occurs
+If the sizes of arrays do not match, an error occurs.

 ```jldoctest matrices
 julia> v = [11, 12]